Terms and Conditions

 3.7 Should coverage extend beyond any agreed time allowance, a charge will be levied to the Client(s) to the sum of £125 per extra hour (or part thereof).

-3.8 All prices displayed are correct at the time print and are subject to change at the discretion of the Business.
+3.8 All prices displayed include VAT and are correct at the time print and are subject to change at the discretion of the Business.
+VAT Reg No - 361862976.

 4.1 Where the Photographer(s) has to cancel the Event, due to circumstances beyond their control, the full amount of the booking fee and any further payments received will be returned to the Client(s).